ayezinhtun/1cng-protal-user-guide/docs/Volume Snapshot/Create Volume Snapshot.md

 **Volume Snapshots** capture the current state of a volume at a specific point in time, ensuring data integrity and providing a reliable solution for backup and recovery.
 These snapshots allow you to quickly restore your volume to its exact state at the time of creation, helping to recover from accidental deletion, corruption, or system failures.

-With **Stack Console**, you can easily create and manage volume snapshots through an intuitive interface, ensuring your data remains secure and consistent.
+With **1CNG**, you can easily create and manage volume snapshots through an intuitive interface, ensuring your data remains secure and consistent.
 This guide will walk you through the process of creating a volume snapshot step-by-step.

 ----------